• Skip to primary navigation

 Home » Desserts

-Published: Apr 19, 2022 · Modified: Aug 18, 2022 by Smruti · This post may contain affiliate links · 2 Comments
+Published: Apr 19, 2022 · Modified: Apr 19, 2023 by Smruti · This post may contain affiliate links · 2 Comments

 Gajar Halwa Ice Cream

-Jump to Recipe Print Recipe
+Jump to Recipe Jump to Video Print Recipe

-Inspired by the popular Indian dessert, this Gajar Halwa ice cream is a luscious NO CHURN ice cream that is super delicious.
+Inspired by the popular Indian dessert, this Gajar Halwa ice cream is a luscious NO CHURN ice-cream that is super delicious.

 No fancy equipment needed and only a handful of ingredients makes this fun fusion recipe!

-Warm days are upon us and we have a LOT of ice cream on our minds lately.
+Warm days are upon us and so we have a LOT of ice cream on our minds lately.
 I have been trying some old and new flavors and we have been enjoying a scoop each evening!

 We love making ice creams at home as we can experiment with flavors, textures and add-ins.
 Plus, I do not use any preservatives or additives while making them.
 They do not have a very long shelf life because of this, but they seldom last too long anyway!

 While some ice cream recipes tend to be complex or need a large selection of ingredients, I like to stick to those that need only a handful of ingredients.
+Thandai ice cream and rose shrikhand popsicles have been on our repeat list this season.

-Plus, I do not use any eggs in the ice cream recipes; making them great for folks who do not consume eggs!
+Moreover, I do not use any eggs in the ice cream recipes; making them great for folks who do not consume eggs!
 And yet, there is no compromise on flavor at all.

 What is Gajar Halwa